 \begin{thm} Let $F$ be a $3$-graph satisfying that for each $v\in V(F)$ there exists a vertex $u$ such that $N(v)\cap N(u)\neq \emptyset$.
 Then for any $p\in(0,1)$ and $\mu>0$, there exists an $n_0$ and $\alpha>0$ such that for all $n\ge n_0$, there exists an $(n,p,\mu, \points)$ $3$-graph $H$ with $\delta_1(H)\ge \alpha n^{2}$ such that $H$ has no $F$-factor. \end{thm}

-$K_{2,2,2}$ is an example of $3$-graphs $F$ that satisfy the conditions of Theorem~\ref{construction}.
-For $p$ close to $1$ this shows that $\points$-quasi-randomness and minimum degree conditions of the host $3$-graph $H$ are not sufficient for ensuring $K_{2,2,2}$-factors.
-However, if we replace the minimum degree with the minimum codegree condition, then we can prove the following result.
+$K_{2,2,2}$ is an example of a $3$-graph $F$ that satisfies the conditions of Theorem~\ref{construction}.
+For $p$ close to $1$ this shows that $\points$-quasi-randomness and minimum degree conditions of the host $3$-graph $H$ are not sufficient to ensure it contains $K_{2,2,2}$-factors.
+However, if we replace the minimum degree by the minimum codegree condition, then we can prove the following result.

 \begin{thm} Given $0<\varepsilon,\alpha <1$, and a $3$-partite $3$-graph $F$ of order $f$, there exists an $n_0$ and $\mu>0$ such that the following holds for $n\geq n_0$.
 Let $H$ be an $(n,\frac{1}{8}+\varepsilon,\mu ,\points )$ 3-graph with $\delta_2(H)\geq \alpha n$ and $n\in f\mathbb{N}$.
 Then $H$ has an $F$-factor. \end{thm}